SAA-SDT/EAS-Best-Practices/docs/value-lists/audience.md

 nav_order: 2
 ---

+# audience

+**Scope Note:**
+To define the visibility of an element's content.

 **EAC-CPF 2.0:**
-`@audience` may be used in all elements to define the visibility of the element's content.
-Content can be defined as either "internal" or "external".
+`@audience` may be used in all elements to define the content as "internal" or "external".

 **EAD4:**
-`@audience` may be used in all elements to define the visibility of the element's content.

 `@audienceEncoding` is used in `<control>` with the following values: *EASList, otherAudienceEncoding.* When choosing *EASList*, `@audience` will be expected with the following values: *internal, external.* When choosing *otherAudienceEncoding* specify the source of the values you will be using with `@audience` in `<conventionDeclaration>`.

 ___